Browse privately in Safari on Mac

 Items you download aren’t included in the downloads list.
 (The items do remain on your computer.)

-If you use Handoff, Private Browsing windows are not passed to your iPhone, iPad, iPod touch or other Mac computers.
+If you use Handoff, private windows aren’t handed off to your iPhone, iPad, iPod touch or other Mac computers.

 Changes to your cookies and website data aren’t saved.

-Websites can’t modify information stored on your device, so services normally available at such sites may work differently until you turn off Private Browsing.
+Websites can’t modify information stored on your Mac, so services normally available at such sites may work differently until you use a non-private window.

-Note: None of the above applies in other Safari windows you may have open that don’t use Private Browsing.
+Note: None of the above applies in non-private Safari windows you may have open.

-In the Safari app on your Mac, choose Safari > Preferences, then click General.
+In the Safari app on your Mac, choose Safari > Settings, then click General.

 Click the “Safari opens with” pop-up menu, then choose “A new private window”.

-If you don’t see this option, choose Apple menu > System Preferences, click General, then make sure “Close windows when quitting an app” is selected.
+If you can’t see this option, choose Apple menu > System Settings, click Desktop & Dock in the sidebar, then turn on “Close windows when quitting an application” on the right.
+(You may need to scroll down.)

-In the Safari app on your Mac, close the Private Browsing window, switch to a different Safari window that isn’t using Private Browsing, or choose File > New Window to open a window that doesn’t use Private Browsing.
-To further enhance privacy:
+In the Safari app on your Mac, close the private window, switch to a non-private Safari window, or choose File > New Window to open a non-private window.

-Delete any items you downloaded while using Private Browsing windows.
+Delete any items you downloaded while using private windows.

-Close any other Private Browsing windows that are still open to prevent other people from using the Back and Forward buttons to see pages you visited in them.
+Close any other private windows that are still open to prevent other people from using the Back button or Forward button to see web pages you visited in those windows.

-Besides using Private Browsing windows, you can manage cookies and data stored by all websites and prevent cross-site tracking.
+Besides using private windows, you can manage cookies and data stored by all websites and prevent cross-site tracking.

-If you forget to use a Private Browsing window, you can clear your browsing history.
+If you forget to use a private window, you can clear your browsing history.